 Sword of Gou Jian (? — 464 BC) the King of Yue State — Hubei Museum

 Moshan Scenic Area or Mo Hill

 Moshan Area has the largest Chu Culture site, which presents history, architecture, music, performance, art, customs, legends, folklore, etc.

 Besides, tens of thousands of flowers in specialized botanical gardens, including plum blossoms and cherry blossoms, are located in this beautiful area as well.

 Cherry Blossom Garden of East Lake of Wuhan, Photo by Lu Xiaomo.

 Flute or Chuidi Scenic Area

-This is believed the place that Zhu Zhen (1364 — 1424), the sixth son of Emperor Zhu Yuanzhang, had played the flute, after having subinfeuded in the East Lake Area as the King of Chu.
+This is believed the place where Zhu Zhen (1364 — 1424), the sixth son of Emperor Zhu Yuanzhang, had played the flute, after having subinfeuded in this area as the King of Chu.

-Flute or Chuidi Scenic Area of East Lake, Photo from Official Site of East Lake Scenic Area of Wuhan.
+Flute or Chuidi Scenic Area, Photo from Official Site of Donghu Scenic Area of Wuhan.

 Luoyan or Landing Wild Goose Scenic Area